 Some may not agree with that notion but best option whether you are sick or not, it is to stay home and not go to a public swimming pool for now.

 The Centers For Disease Control and Prevention (CDC) has issued clarification and guidance on COVID-19 and treated recreational water venues.
-You can check the latest on that here in our CDC Coronavirus section
+You can check the latest on that here in our CDC Coronavirus section.

 The CDC has stated there is no evidence the virus can survive in a properly chlorinated and filtered pool.
 The advice and answers provided are useful to swimmers, swim programs and swimming venues.